astone282/draft-many-pce-stateful-amendment/draft-many-pce-stateful-amendment.md

 to probe the network topology without impacting existing LSPs and LSP state management in the PCE.

+This document uses the concept of a PCRPT-LSP-DB to represent the database of actual LSP state in the network, as reported by PCCs.
+It is used to illustrate the internal state maintained by PCEP speakers in response to PCRpt messages.
+This datastore is modified only by PCRpt messages.
+In contrast, additional information that a PCE implementation may maintain such as desired state, policy metadata, or telemetry is considered part of the EXTENDED-LSP-DB.
+The EXTENDED-LSP-DB is an implementation-specific logical store which is outside the scope of this document.

+Note that the term "LSP", which stands for "Label Switched Path", if taken too literally, would restrict the discussion to the MPLS dataplane only.
+In this document, the term "LSP" is applied to non-MPLS paths as well, to avoid renaming the term.
+Alternatively, the term "LSP" could be replaced with "Instance".

 ## Updates to RFC 8231

 [RFC8231] Section 5.8.2, says "The only explicit way for a PCC to